MMcClure11/rails-project-book-nook/notes.md

 - [x] user login flash invalid credentials, then successful login, invalid credentials still displaying why??
 - [X] book.reviews.average(:rating).round refactor this (in highest ranked and book show page) to helper method
 - [X] display author method removal
-- [ ] abstract out can_edit_and_delete book from bookscontroller to applicationcontroller
+- [X] abstract out add_book_to_list book from bookscontroller to applicationcontroller
 - [ ] ask nicky about empty space in card on book show page
 - [X] book show page don't show empty select tab for list
 - [ ] intro paragraph on dashboard about how to use the site